beastsaber/bsaber/src/collections/posts/diamonds-in-the-rough.md

 ---
 title: Diamonds in the Rough
-section: announcements
+section: articles
 category: event
 postEventType: learning
 publish: 2026-04-28T12:00:00.000Z
-homepageText: Applications for Diamonds in the Rough Vol. 8 are now open!
+homepageText: Diamonds in the Rough is an event for new mappers which matches them up with experienced coaches to create a multi-difficulty, curation-worthy map.
 image: /static/uploads/posts/ditr/ditr8-square.png
 showInPostListing: true
 linkToSpecialtyPage: speciality/diamonds-in-the-rough